-For these very reasons, this article aims to broaden one’s knowledge of what an IP address can reveal.
-What’s more, we will discuss how to hide an IP address and what benefits this practice can unlock.
-Furthermore, a thought came to my mind – would an online business hide their IP?
+In this article, you will learn what an IP address can reveal.
+We will discuss how to hide IP addresses and what benefits staying anonymous online brings you.
+Also, would an online business hide their IP address?
 Of course, companies invest in brand protection but would they hide their websites IP address from the public?
-Stay tuned and find out answers below.
+Stay tuned and find the answers below.

 What does your IP address reveal?

-First of all, an IP address is assigned by an Internet Service Provider (ISP) and is attached to every device online.
+First of all, an IP address is a number assigned by an Internet Service Provider (ISP) and is attached to every device online.
 It serves a purpose to effectively communicate with other online resources.

 Think of an IP address as a personal ID card that classifies every device connected to the internet.
-In some sort it functions just like our physical addresses does, identifying where the letters, parcels and other goods should be delivered.
+To some extent, it functions just like our physical addresses do, identifying where the letters, parcels, and other goods should be delivered.

 Without an IP address, you wouldn’t be able to access the mighty internet.
-Ok, so it is a necessity, but what information is disclosed publicly from an IP address?
+Clearly, IP address is a necessity, but what information about you does it reveal to the public?